gmaheshraju/gmaheshraju/README.md

 Experienced fullstack software engineer from banglore , India
 <br>

-- 🔭 Working on multiple backend and frontend projects using java, javascript, Angular , Springboot with Microservices architecture focusing on enterprise Apps running on multi cloud platform.
+- 🔭 Working on multiple backend and frontend projects using java, aws, serverless, javascript, nodejs ,Angular , Springboot with Microservices architecture focusing on enterprise Apps running on multi cloud platform.
-- 🌱 Learning front end in depth
+- 🌱 currently focusing on learning front end in depth
 <br>